epics-modules/opcua/Using-Security.md

 ## Managing Certificates

+The underlying openssl library provides a command line utility.

-[Xca](https://hohnstaedt.de/xca/) is a powerful and popular GUI for managing X.509 certificates and keys, including the certificate authority (CA) functionality needed for managing the certificates for a larger installation.
+For managing a larger number of certificates, [Xca](https://hohnstaedt.de/xca/) is a powerful and popular GUI for X.509 certificate and key management, including certificate authority (CA) functionality, which is the most efficient way to manage the certificates for a larger installation.

 The `openssl` command line utility can be used to convert certificates (and keys) between formats.
 To convert certificate `<cert>`  from DER to PEM format, use: